-- 1. Click [Start]-> [Control Panel]. - 2.
-If the Control Panel is in Category view, switch to Classic view by clicking "Switch to Classic View" which can be found in the left frame of the Control Panel window. - 3.
-Double-click on the Intel PROSet for Wireless icon which will execute the Intel PROSet application. - 4.
-Select the General tab if it is not already selected. - Check the Off radio button next to "Switch radio:" then click the [OK] button.
+- 1. Click [Start]-> [Control Panel]. - If the Control Panel is in Category view, switch to Classic view by clicking "Switch to Classic View"

+- which can be found in the left frame of the Control Panel window. - Click on the Intel PROSet for Wireless icon which will execute the Intel PROSet application. - Select the General tab if it is not already selected. - Check the Off radio button next to "Switch radio:" then click the [OK] button.